lsst-dm/dmtn-008/index.rst

     The photometric repeatability in the measured magnitude of the sources for the same object across visits.
     Based on ``base_PsfFlux_flux`` as calibrated using ``calexp.calib``.
     The blue subsample indicates stars with SNR > 100.
-    The fit photometric error model is from LSST Overview
+    The fit photometric error model is from the LSST Overview paper.
     (top left) Distribution of RMS for each object.
     (top right) RMS vs. mean magnitude.
     (bottom left) A comparison of the quoted uncertainty vs. the observe variation (log-log scale in mmag).
 Quoted magnitude uncertainty from the ``src`` file.
 RMS of quoted magnitude.